quasarbright/quasarbright.github.io/blog/soundness/soundness.md

 ## Introduction

-Sound gradual typing is something very useful that may one day make its way into the mainstream.
+Sound gradual typing is an experimental language feature that makes the interaction between typed and untyped code safe.
 Currently, it's only in niche and research languages like Racket.
 There are still many problems that need to be worked out before most people would go anywhere near it.
-But one day, we may wonder how we lived without it.
+But one day, we may wonder how we lived without it, like garbage collection.
 Anyway, let's find out what sound gradual typing is and why it's so useful.

 ## Gradual Typing

 Gradual typing is a mixture of static and dynamic typing in a single language.
 In a gradually typed language, some parts of code can be typed and others can be left untyped.
 TypeScript and Python with type hints are examples of this.
-You can have totally untyped javascript files and typed TypeScript files in the same project and it works fine.
-Being able to do this is very helpful.
+You can have totally untyped JavaScript files and typed TypeScript files in the same project and it works fine.
+This makes the language much more versatile.

 Gradual typing gives us the benefits of static and dynamic typing in one language.
 Dynamic typing is good for early prototyping and exploration where a static type checker isn't necessary and just gets in the way.
 Certain parts of code like glue code don't benefit much from static typing anyway.
 In contrast, systems level programming and large, complex projects can be very difficult to maintain without the safety and guarantees of static typing.
 It helps you keep everything together.
 It also can help compilers make optimizations.
 With gradual typing, you don't have to choose between one or the other.
 This also means it is easy to migrate from untyped to typed code.